DefaultGen/okaygamelists/gameboy/gameboy.md

 506. Zoop

 ## Notes:
-There is some debate as to whether Pokemon Yellow should be considered a Game Boy or GBC game.
+- There is some debate as to whether Pokemon Yellow should be considered a Game Boy or GBC game.
 The box says Game Boy but the game has certain Super Game Boy and Game Boy Color enhancements.
 I chose to include it here.
-This list includes Game Boy Camera, which most lists do not.
+- This list includes Game Boy Camera, which most lists do not.
 Since it includes standalone games on the cartridge and is not merely an accessory, I include it as a game.
 People are seriously out there with Berlitz French Translator on their GB list but don’t count Game Boy Camera.
-The Smurfs was only ever released as Player's Choice in the US.
-There is a standard release in Europe.
+- The Smurfs and Mickey Mouse: Magic Wands were only ever released as Player's Choice in the US.
-Ghostbusters II and Maru's Mission each have two major box art variants worth noting At some point Beethoven: the Ultimate Canine Caper, Blues Brothers: Jukebox Adventure, The, FIFA: Road to World Cup 98, Monster Max, and Starhawk were erroneously listed as US releases on Wikipedia
+- Ghostbusters II and Maru's Mission each have two major box art variants worth noting
+- At some point Beethoven: the Ultimate Canine Caper, Blues Brothers: Jukebox Adventure, The, FIFA: Road to World Cup 98, Monster Max, and Starhawk were erroneously listed as US releases on Wikipedia
-For consistency's sake titles and subtitles are separated by a colon whether it's actually in the title or not.
-This leads to many situations where the game title is not literally what's printed in the game materials.
-For example Double Dribble: 5 on 5 is printed as "Double Dribble 5 on 5" on the box and printed as "Double Dribble - 5 on 5" in the manual.
-As much as I'd love to be strictly accurate, picking any one formatting as correct would make many titles strange and inconsistent.
-No one wants Wario Land on their list as “Wario Land Super Mario Land 3” with no punctuation which is how the manual refers to it.
-The titles starting with "Disney's" or “MTV’s” are often inconsistently referenced between different lists.
-Similar to Mike Tyson’s Punch-Out!!, this list includes the possessives so long as they don’t only appear on the front of the box.
-For example The Billiard Congress of America Presents Championship Pool is just titled Championship Pool because that only ever appears as a blurb on front of the box.

 ### Some weird/inconsistent game titles include:
 - Arcade Classic No. 1: Asteroids / Missile Command - The slash comes from the game manual.
 This game (and the three others) are actually only referred to as “Asteroids / Missile Command” in the manual and title screen, but since the Arcade Classic text is all of the covers and clearly not a tagline, I’m including it in the title.